Modern Sounds in Country and Western Music: Accolades

 In 1999, the album was inducted into the Grammy Hall of Fame, as was "I Can't Stop Loving You" in 2001.
 Modern Sounds in Country and Western Music was cited by The Recording Academy as a recording of "historical significance".
 "I Can't Stop Loving You" was ranked number 49 on Country Music Television's list of the 100 Greatest Songs of Country Music.
 In November 2003, Rolling Stone ranked the album number 104 on its list of the 500 Greatest Albums of All Time, and 105 in a 2012 revised list, and 127 in a 2020 revised list.
 The album was also included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
+In May 2026, the album was inducted into the National Recording Registry by the Library of Congress for being "culturally, historically, or aesthetically significant"; the second of Charles's recordings to do so, following "What'd I Say", which was one of the inaugural inductees in 2002.